zNexTage/react-testes/README.md

-# Getting Started with Create React App
+# Sorteador de amigo secreto

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## App made with React

+React application where the focus was to build the application starting from the tests.

+> Um teste deveria falhar somente por um único motivo. - Vinicios Neves
 ## Available Scripts

 In the project directory, you can run: